ceeoinnovations/musicalInstruments/Setting Up MIDI/BLE MIDI/README.md

 _(you can follow the same instructions for both iPhone and iPad!)_

 1. Open GarageBand on iPhone/iPad:
-    1. If you haven’t already started a new project, add a new project:
+    1. If you haven’t already started a new project, select the "+" icon in the upper right of the screen to add a new project:
         a.
 Select which instrument ‘category’ you’d like for your instrument.
 If you don’t see one close to your desired instrument, select “Keyboard,” and there will be many non-keyboard instrument options that you simply play with the keyboard keys.
     2. To change the instrument you wish to play through your program:
         a. **iPhone:** Select the down arrow in the upper left of the screen.